codenamephp/chef.cookbook.bash/README.md

 - `users`: Array of usernames that will be managed, defaults to an empty array
 - `filename`: The filename inside the .bashrc.d folder as string, should begin with a number xxx- for sorting
 - `source`: The source template to use.
 The template must be present in your cookbook
+- `cookbook`: The name of the cookbook the template file is in, defaults to the calling cookbook

 #### Examples